krishnaveti/twofaced_socialagents/README.md

 **"Two-Faced Social Agents: Context Collapse in Role-Conditioned Large Language Models"** by Vikram K. Suresh

-https://arxiv.org/abs/2511.15573 Paper is available here, please use the HTML if the PDF is still broken.
-Arxiv is fixing it.
+https://arxiv.org/abs/2511.15573 Paper is available here.

+Data can be swapped to other files in the directory and replicate all findings in the appendix and also the extended claude replication
 ## Quick Start

 1. Install dependencies: